st-user/zerodep-web-push-java/README.md

      * # Step 3.
      * Requests the delivery of push messages.
      * <p>
-     * In this example, for simplicity and testability, we implement this feature as an HTTP endpoint.
+     * In this example, for simplicity and testability, we use an HTTP endpoint for this purpose.
-     * However, in real applications, this feature does not have to be an HTTP endpoint.
+     * However, in real applications, this feature doesn't have to be provided as an HTTP endpoint.
      */
     @PostMapping("/sendMessage")
     public ResponseEntity<String> sendMessage(@RequestBody MyMessage myMessage)